BT-VT/Chalkboard/README.md

-may click on it without wanting to edit the text, so we should only switch to text-edit mode if the user has selected the grab icon and is holding down the shift key (we can change the key that needs to be held down to start editing, I just wanted to use a key that wouldnt also start appending text to the text string being edited if the user hold's it down to long after choosing to edit it). in the path.onMouseDown() event listener on ~813, we are already requesting the lock if the grab tool is selected and the user clicks down on a path, presuming their trying to move that path.
-We want to request the lock for editing text as well, when the grab tool is selected and the user clicks down, so we don't have to change anything here.
+may click on it without wanting to edit the text, so we should only switch to text-edit mode if the user has selected the grab icon and is holding down the shift key (we can change the key that needs to be held down to start editing, I just wanted to use a key that wouldnt also start appending text to the text string being edited if the user hold's it down to long after choosing to edit it). in the path.onMouseDown() event listener on line ~813, we are already requesting the lock if the grab tool is selected and the user clicks down on a path, presuming their trying to move that path.
+We want to request the lock for editing text as well when the grab tool is selected and the user clicks down, so we don't have to change anything here.
 When the lock is requested by a client, a message is sent to the server which tells it to tell all other clients the lock is now owned by the reqesting client, preventing everyone else from interacting with the chalkboard canvas.